 Strategic guidelines, risks, and mitigation actions

-A resilient, flexible, and sustainable plan to manage, between now and the next eight years, the risks implicit in the various trends.
+A concrete, visible and flexible plan to manage the risks implicit in the various trends.

 80%